berkyalcinkaya/yeastvision/README.md

 8. If you are happy with the new model, go to Menu->Models->Load Custom Models, and the model will be added to the model dropdown.
 Otherwise, retrain with new data

 #### Retraining Tips
-- Training takes very long without a GPU even though it possible to retrain using only CPU.
+- Even though it possible to retrain using only CPU, training takes very long without a GPU
 - When you are initially producing a training set, leave some blank masks towards the end of the movie so that the training procedure has room to auto-run
 - The path to the new weights will be printed on the terminal.
 - Ensure that the fullname of the retrained model is present in the weights filename upon trying to load it via the models menu.
 This ensures that GUI can associate the weights with the correct model architecture